tiepdotme/home/maintenance-repair.md

 Annual service completed by the IRT team is also recommended.
 Please [contact us](/info/contact/contact-us) if you're ready for your reel to be serviced.

-Innovative Reel Technologies, Ltd. is pleased to offer customers any assistance possible to make their outdoor experience more enjoyable.
-The following links will help you to more effectively use your IRT reel, better understand the industry, or provide you with a few suggestions for more fun in the wild.